belgort-clark/ctec-227-project-1/README.md

 - Students will be demoing their projects to the class following the due date.
 - You must record a Loom video demonstrating your project.
 Limit your demonstration to know more than 10 minutes.
 - Your project must generate valid HTML, CSS and contain no WAVE Alerts, Color Contrast or Errors.
+- You must create a Markdown file explaining how the application works.
+The file must be named project.md.
+The file must be placed in a folder named **docs**
+- You must include a flowchart for your application showing the overall flow of user interactions.
+Place a png/pdf/jpg in a folder named **flowchart**

 You can [view a video](https://www.youtube.com/watch?v=t2V_8czWuxM) demonstrating how my lab works.
 Please ignore the lab number in the video.
 This lab was originally part of a prior CTEC 127 class.
 You should also note that mine didn't have the now required registration/login functionality at the time.